volkamerlab/volkamerlab_org/content/projects/teachopencadd.md

 TeachOpenCADD is a teaching platform offering tutorials on central topics in cheminformatics and structural bioinformatics.
 The tutorials contain theoretical background and practical implementations using open source data and software.
-Implementations are available in two formats: On the one hand, interactive *Jupyter notebooks* demonstrate how to set up code-based pipelines (python).
+Implementations are available in two formats: On the one hand, interactive *Jupyter notebooks* demonstrate how to set up code-based pipelines (Python).
 On the other hand, the same topics are transformed into *KNIME workflows*, an alternative to code-based workflows.
 Here, an intuitive, drag-and-drop style graphical interface is used to string together pre-implemented code units (nodes) with standardized functionalities.